 The basic employee contribution is 2% of gross remuneration.
 The employee may opt for an additional contribution of up to 2% of their gross salary.

-For 2022, there is a personal allowance (amount decreasing tax) for all taxpayers whose annual income does not exceed 120,001zł.
-This allowance is a credit against PIT (not a deduction from the taxable base), and it amounts 3600zł.
-Tax-free amount in 2022 is 30,000zł.
+There is a personal allowance (amount decreasing tax) for all taxpayers whose annual income does not exceed 120,001zł.
+This allowance is a credit against PIT (not a deduction from the taxable base).
+Tax-free amount in 2023 is 30,000zł.

 Furthermore, the annual income tax due for 2021 can be reduced by: